 You might like...

-Formerly known as A. palmatum 'Senkaki'.
-This Japanese maple is attractive in all seasons: in spring the leaves are a lively pinkish green, turning a rich green in summer and then canary yellow with orange highlights in autumn.
-It is also a fine winter feature, with the bark on all its younger shoots and branches a conspicuous coral red.
-It requires sun to modest shade, in moist, well-drained soil.
-It tolerates a range of soils, including sand and heavy clay, and it is drought-tolerant.
+Acer palmatum 'Sango-kaku' is attractive throughout the year: in spring the leaves are a lively pinkish green, turning a rich green in summer and then canary yellow with orange highlights in autumn.
+It also makes a fine winter feature, with the bark on all its younger shoots and branches a conspicuous coral red.
 The Royal Horticultural Society has given it the prestigious Award of Garden Merit.

 Plant type: Deciduous tree